LeroibakiTeboho/pizza-paradise/README.md

 Promotions: Update promotions and discounts as needed.
 Remove expired ones.

-Blog: Maintain an active blog with informative and engaging posts related to our pizzas and the pizza industry.
+Blog: Maintain an active blog with informative and engaging posts about our pizzas and the pizza industry.

 Gallery: Add new images to the gallery to showcase our products and atmosphere.